Technology Transfer and Small Business Partnerships

-Working with diverse partners allows NCI to engage in important research opportunities that otherwise might not be possible because of their complexity and cost, spurring innovation and ensuring the judicious use of public resources.
+NCI engages in these important research opportunities that otherwise might not be possible because of their complexity and cost, driving innovation and ensuring the judicious use of public resources.

-By bringing together leading experts and organizations on a broad spectrum of cancer-related activities, these partnerships and collaborations have helped, and will continue to help, reduce the cancer burden in the United States and well beyond its borders.
+By bringing together investigators and businesses and supporting small businesses, these efforts have helped, and will continue to help, reduce the cancer burden in the United States and well beyond its borders.

 NCI has a long history of partnering with private-sector life sciences companies.
 Often these collaborations support the development of new, innovative technologies or potential new therapies, including those for rare cancers, for which the private sector traditionally has been reluctant to allocate sufficient resources.